ansyblenetwork/sdg/_posts/2020-11-03-just-intonation-understanding-and-ordering-the.md

 ### Ordering by consonance

-We list the final wavelengths, which are the wavelengths used in _just intonation_:
+We list our final set of wavelengths, which are the wavelengths used in _just intonation_:

 | Wavelength | Name |
 | ------------- | ------------- |